EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 This file contains the position restraints for the system.
 The force constants in x,y,z are listed for the atom numbers.

+More information about how these are defined is given [here](https://manual.gromacs.org/documentation/current/reference-manual/functions/restraints.html#positionrestraint)

 More information about file formats can be found in the GROMACS manual [file formats](http://manual.gromacs.org/documentation/current/reference-manual/file-formats.html).